XyvenQ/populationsim/README.md

-# Population Simulation
+# Predator vs Prey Simulation
-This is a visual representation of popluation over a period of time
+This is a visual representation of popluation of a predator prey system over a period of time